lopesth/sp3ctrum/README.md

 # Sp3ctrum_UV-Vis_P4tronus

-UV-vis spectra simulation program through oscillator power calculations.
-This program uses output files from the Gaussian packet and makes Gaussian convolutions to generate simulation of UV-vis spectra.
+UV-vis spectra simulation program from oscillator strength results.
+This program uses output files from the Gaussian quantum chemistry packege and performs gaussian convolutions to simulate any UV-vis spectra.

 Unzip the folder in the Home folder and edit .bash_rc (linux) or .bash_profile (macOS) with the following line: